adamwhitman/crowdstrike/DeployAutomox_README.md

 ```

-This will download and install the modules needed.

 3. **OAuth2 App Creation**: Interacting with the CrowdStrike Falcon OAuth2 APIs requires an **[API Client ID and Secret](https://falcon.crowdstrike.com/support/api-clients-and-keys)** and a valid OAuth2 token.
 You will need to create this in the Falcon console to use for the script.
 This will give you your clientId and clientSecret, which are the only 2 parameters passed to the Deploy-Automox module that is installed by Deploy-Automox.ps1.
 These are used to create your OAuth2 token used for authentication.